To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Storm: My First Dog Rescue Story

 Storm had had a tough life.
 His former owner would let him out the door to go to the bathroom but then forget about him for days.
-He would have to find his own dinner, his own safety and his own shelter.
+He would have to find his own dinner, safety and shelter.
 He was picked up by the local animal control several times.
-And each time he was treated for various health issues such as mange, ear infections, skin conditions, etc. Needless to say, when he came to our home he was not the most trusting nor the most loyal dog but he seemed to want to be.
+And each time he was treated for various health issues such as mange, ear infections, skin conditions, etc. Needless to say, when he came to our home he was not the most trusting nor the most loyal dog, but he seemed to want to be.

-When Domino and Storm first met they had a few tiffs, growling and staking their respective territories but in the end they became fast friends, and friends until the end.
+When Domino and Storm first met they had a few tiffs, growling and staking their respective territories but in the end, they became fast friends for life.
 As Storm grew stronger and more confident in where his next meal was coming from, the look in his eyes changed from distracted and untrusting to one of pure love and confidence.
 He became a true member of the family and loved us and his new brother Domino unconditionally.
 But, it took time.
 And we had to grant him the time he needed to become comfortable with us and come to understand that this was his forever home.
 He was never hostile nor scared just unsure of whether we would be there the next day.
 Lucky for all of us we took the time we needed to find that trust and build an unbreakable relationship together.

 Our last stop was our local animal shelter, Forsyth County Animal Control.
 Here we found our Bella, a quirky and loving yellow lab mixed with who knows what but she seemed to be the perfect match for us from the moment we first met.
 Her calm and nurturing nature also made us confident that Storm would also welcome her into our home.
 And, again, the dogs had their moments of figuring stuff out and who was in charge of what, but about two days after Bella came home, Storm’s tail perked back up, he started eating again and everything went back to a more normal state in our household.
 Storm was about six years old at this time and Bella’s youthfulness at two years of age (or so) brought a new playfulness that was a healthy distraction for all of us.
 She fit in perfectly, right from the start, and has become a core member of our family.

-In August of last year, Storm was unexpectedly diagnosed with throat and tongue cancer at 9 years old.
+In August 2008, Storm was unexpectedly diagnosed with throat and tongue cancer at nine years old.
 It was incurable and had progressed to such a point that we only had a few days left with him.
 It was a devastating shock.
-We did our best to make the most of these last days by taking him and Bella hiking on Storm’s favorite trails and feeding him steaks that Alex custom grilled to perfection for each meal during his last couple of days.
+We did our best to make the most of our last days by taking him and Bella hiking on Storm’s favorite trails and feeding him steaks that Alex custom grilled to perfection for each meal.
 It was a difficult time but also one that we will never forget, for a dog we will never forget.
-We love you Stormie.
+We love you, Stormie.

 Bella seemed to be fairly independent and doing okay with the loss of her brother at first.
 She also probably enjoyed the fact that we were spoiling her rotten by taking her on daily walks, hikes and giving her lots of rubs, attention and treats.
 However, after some time, and lots of work on Alex’s part to play the “substitute dog,” we started noticing that Bella wasn’t staying outdoors as long, and in general probably wasn’t getting as much exercise or fun time.
 And Alex may have been reading into this but could swear that he saw a little bit of loneliness in her eyes.